QuineDot/rust-learning/src/dyn-trait-coercions.md

 There is no single answer; they would need to vary based on the erased base types.

-However, `dyn Trait` for traits with associated types is just too useful to make traits with associated types inelligible for `dyn Trait`.
+However, `dyn Trait` for traits with associated types is just too useful to make traits with associated types ineligible for `dyn Trait`.
 Instead, associated types in the trait become, in essence, named *type parameters* of the `dyn Trait` type constructor.
 (Recall it's already a type constructor due to the trait object lifetime.)